-A growing number of enterprises are now considering open source solutions built around Solr and Elasticsearch for corporate wide search.
+A growing number of enterprises are now considering open source solutions built around Solr and Elasticsearch for enterprise search.
 They accept that it won’t always work out-of-the-box and that customization and expertise will need to be applied.

 LEVERAGING EXPERTS TO MAKE SEARCH EASY

-With deep expertise in search technologies, we have helped enterprises develop or migrate corporate wide search solutions based on both open source and commercial technologies.
-Whatever your circumstances or choice of search product, we have the experience and expertise to help you deploy a corporate-wide search system that meets your business needs while delivering a better experience to your users.
+With deep expertise in search technologies, we have helped enterprises develop or migrate enterprise search solutions based on both open source and commercial technologies.
+Depending on your requirements, we can help you select and deploy a custom enterprise search system that meets your business needs while delivering a better experience to your users.

 - Fortune 500 and Global 2000 enterprises

 - Government organizations